-But it’s also important to understand that emergency transportation has become a big business in the last few decades.
+It’s also important to understand that emergency transportation has become a big business in the last few decades.
 One of the largest ambulance companies operates in 42 states and has annual revenues of $1.3 billion.
 There is little competition between companies, and in an emergency, you’re not likely to call several companies to compare prices.
 So in many cases, the companies are free to charge as much as they want.

-The costs also include the salaries and training for the paramedics who are on call 24/7, costs for equipment and medication administered to you in the ambulance, and indirect costs for the ambulance and upgrades of equipment.
+Another reason why ambulance rides cost so much is beacuse they also include the salaries and training for the paramedics who are on call 24/7, costs for equipment and medication administered to you in the ambulance, and indirect costs for the ambulance and upgrades of equipment.

 Many consumers find that they can negotiate with ambulance companies and get a break on the bill, especially if you are willing to pay immediately.

 Overwhelmed With Medical Debt?
 Contact Our Kansas City Personal Injury Lawyer Today!

 If you are overwhelmed with medical bills, our personal injury law firm can help you get a fair settlement if you were injured in an accident due to another person's negligence.
 Contact us online or give us a call today at 816-842-6200 to shcedule a free consultation with our Kansas City personal injury lawyer.